Aliya Mustafina: 2016

 At the end of March, Mustafina was reportedly hospitalized for back pain.
 On 6 April, she returned to competition at the Russian Championships in Penza.
 In the first round, she performed watered-down routines on bars and beam, which scored 15.333 and 14.400 respectively.
 Next day in the team final, she scored 15.300 on bars and 14.133 on beam, helping her team to a silver.
 In the event finals, she won bronze on bars and beam, scoring 15.200 and 14.800 respectively.

 At the European Championships in Bern in June, she qualified first to the uneven bars and balance beam finals, scoring 15.166 and 14.733, respectively.
 She also performed a downgraded floor routine, for which she scored 13.533.
 In the team final, she received a 15.333 on bars, 14.800 on beam, and 13.466 on floor.
 Russia won the gold with a team total of 175.212, five points ahead of the second-place British team.
-In the uneven bars final, Mustafina won a bronze medal with a score of 15.100, followed by a gold medal on beam with a 15.100: her fifth European title and 12th medal.
+In the uneven bars final, Mustafina won a bronze medal with a score of 15.100, followed by a gold medal on beam with a 15.100:

 Her next appearance was at the Russian Cup.
 In qualifying, she placed fifth after failing to perform an acrobatic series on beam and falling twice on the uneven bars.
 In the all-around final, she placed third, with one fall on bars.
 This was her first all-around competition since the 2015 European Games, which she won.
 Despite withdrawing from event finals to work with a physiotherapist in Moscow, she was named to the Olympic team for Russia along with first-year senior and Russian Cup champion Angelina Melnikova, 2015 World Championships team member Tutkhalyan, and 2015 world champions Paseka and Spiridonova.